joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-17-riddler-baseball.md

 ### Hopeless positions

 Hopeless positions are exactly those that we have no chance to win from.
 Concretely, any position where A or B have won more than half the games but we still have less than 2 correct guesses logged.

-If we use $S(c,\text{game})$ to represent the probability that a player wins from position $\left(c,\text{game}\right),$ then these hopeless positions are covered by:
+If we use $S(c,\text{game})$ to represent the probability that a player wins from the position where they have $c$ correct guesses logged, and the current win-loss record is $\text{game}$ (for example, one value this could take would be $\text{AAAB},$ the series where A wins the first three games and loses the third) then these hopeless positions are described by:

 $$
 S(\text{less than 2 correct guesses}, \text{4 games won by a team}) = 0.